the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 # Teaching and Learning Research Software Engineering
 ## Working Title: Identifying core competencies of an RSE and an application with a sample curriculum.
+## Working Title: Identifying foundational competencies of Research Software Engineers across all specializations.

 ---

 **Abstract**:
 Being an outcome of a community workshop held in Paderborn, Germany in February 2023 this paper tries for the first time(FIXME: ? true?) to define which competencies are required to participate in modern digital sciences.
-Some of these competencies are required in more depth, therefore, giving rise to the trade of the RSE, scientific personnel that specializes in writing research software that facilitates research in all stages of the research cycle.
+Some of these competencies are required in more depth, therefore, giving rise to the trade of the RSE: scientific personnel that specializes in writing research software that facilitates research in all stages of the research cycle.
-Due to their generality, we explore these competencies in various contexts and elaborate on some examples for further specialization.
+Due to their generality, we explore these competencies in various contexts, and, being so general we believe them to be relevant also for domains outside of the RSE community. and elaborate on some examples for further specialization.

 But knowing a set of competencies is not enough, therefore we discuss explicitly how to make people aware that these skills are required and how these are taught(FIXME: Do we want to add this pedagogical dimension?).